-- buying or selling assets or borrowing money
+- buying or selling assets

-- what dividends the shareholders may be entitled to
+- What dividends the shareholders may be entitled to

-- how a deadlock between the shareholders is resolved
+- How a deadlock between the shareholders is resolved

 Having a shareholder agreement in place significantly reduces the likelihood of the shareholders getting involved in a costly dispute.
 By anticipating certain scenarios, and setting out how they are to be dealt with, potential problems can be nipped in the bud.